Idle air adjustment on the /2 BMW motorcycle Bing carbs

 If it moves up again, I suggest you consider using a bit of epoxy at the edge.
 You might shove it back down and then peen some of the aluminum over.
 That may not work.

 I only remember one carb where that part came loose, and we had to replace the carb body.
 We did not investigate an epoxy solution.
 By this late date, 2017, I would expect this to be a more common problem.
 Check your carbs for this failure.

 This is another carb.
 The main jet holder is fully seated, but one can see that it is damaged, and maybe it is from someone hammering it back down.
 Because the jet holder is all of the ways down, the idle stop screw tip is lower than the one in the other carb shown above.
 Another issue can be seen.
 The scratches in the front part of the bore are common and might cause the slide to stick.

 When I see a carb with this much wrong, I am quite concerned about how well I will be able to adjust it.

 BMW motorcycle carb tuning procedures, by ear

-Make sure that the engine has properly adjusted valves, timing and is fully warmed up.
+Make sure that the engine has properly adjusted valves and timing and is fully warmed up.

 Make sure that you have the choke off.